-- (c) Cumulative Voting Rights: At the election of directors, each stockholder may vote the shares registered in his/her name, either in person or by proxy, for as many persons as there are directors, or he may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his/her shares shall equal, or he/she may distribute them on the same principles among as many candidates as he/she shall see fit: provided that the total number of votes cast by him/her shall not exceed the number of shares owned by him/her multiplied by the whole number of directors to be elected. - (d) (i) Security Ownership of Certain Record and Beneficial Owners: Owners of record of more than 5% of the Corporation's voting securities as of 30 April 2021 are as follows:
+- (c) Cumulative Voting Rights: At the election of directors, each stockholder may vote the shares registered in his/her name, either in person or by proxy, for as many persons as there are directors, or he may cumulate said shares and give one candidate as many votes as the number of directors to be elected multiplied by the number of his/her shares shall equal, or he/she may distribute them on the same principles among as many candidates as he/she shall see fit: provided that the total number of votes cast by him/her shall not exceed the number of shares owned by him/her multiplied by the whole number of directors to be elected. - (d) (i) Security Ownership of Certain Record and Beneficial Owners: Owners of record of more than 5% of the Corporation's voting securities as of 31 March 2021 are as follows:

-Title of Class Name, Address of Record Owner & Relationship with Issuer Name of Beneficial Owner & Relationship W/ Record Owner Citizenship No. Of Shares Percent of Class Common Shares PCD NOMINEE CORPORATION (Filipino) 37/F The Enterprise Center, Ayala Avenue Corner Makati Avenue, Makati City Various beneficial owners Filipino 2,909,575,907 95.26% Beneficial owner of more than 5% of the outstanding shares.
-KORMASINC, INC. 7th Floor, LTA Bldg., 118 Perea St., Legazpi Village, Makati City Various beneficial owners Filipino Corporation 1,479,989,604 48.46% CHOCOHOLIC HOLDINGS, INC. Vitarich Corporation Compound, Marilao San Jose Road, Brgy.
+Title of Class Name, Address of Record Owner & Relationship with Issuer Name of Beneficial Owner & Relationship W/ Record Owner Citizenship No. Of Shares Percent of Class Common Shares PCD NOMINEE CORPORATION (Filipino) 37/F The Enterprise Center, Ayala Avenue Corner Makati Avenue, Makati City Various beneficial owners Filipino 2,909,608,907 95.26% Beneficial owner of more than 5% of the outstanding shares.
+KORMASINC, INC. 7th Floor, LTA Bldg., 118 Perea St., Legazpi Village, Makati City Various beneficial owners Filipino Corporation 1,479,302,604 48.43% CHOCOHOLIC HOLDINGS, INC. Vitarich Corporation Compound, Marilao San Jose Road, Brgy.
 Sta.
-Rosa I, Marilao, Bulacan Various beneficial owners Filipino Corporation 704,321,000 23.06%
+Rosa I, Marilao, Bulacan Various beneficial owners Filipino Corporation 704,290,000 23.06%

-The Corporation has no information yet on who will vote the shares of Kormasinc, Inc. and Chocoholic Holdings, Inc. since the registration period will start on 01 June 2021 and end on 14 June 2021.
+The Corporation has no information yet on who will vote the shares of Kormasinc, Inc. and Chocoholic Holdings, Inc. since the registration procedures and submission of requirements are yet to be released.